oracle-devrel/linux-virt-labs/olvm/README.md

 1. (Optional) Create an inventory file for localhost.

-   This is required in environments that use non-venv environments for the Python and Ansible to ensure that Ansible can find the OCI and oVirt modules.
+   The control node requires this step in environments that use non-venv environments for Python and Ansible to ensure that Ansible can find the OCI and oVirt modules.

    ```shell
    cat << EOF | tee hosts > /dev/null